Endy Semeleer: Glory

-On April 21, 2022, it was announced that Semeleer had signed with Glory.
-Semeleer was expected to make his debut against Harut Grigorian at Glory Rivals 1 on May 21, 2022.
+On 21 April 2022, it was announced that Semeleer had signed with Glory.
+Semeleer was expected to make his debut against Harut Grigorian at Glory Rivals 1 on 21 May 2022.
 The event was later postponed, as The Lotto Arena announced that their cooperation with the Antwerp Fight Organisation had been terminated due to various administrative reasons.

-Semeleer was expected to face Robin Ciric in the main event of Glory Rivals 2 on July 25, 2022.
-Ciric withdrew from the fight in August 29, after contracting COVID-19, and was replaced by Shkodran Veseli.
+Semeleer was expected to face Robin Ciric in the main event of Glory Rivals 2 on 25 July 2022.
+Ciric withdrew from the fight in 29 August, after contracting COVID-19, and was replaced by Shkodran Veseli.
 Semeleer won the fight by third-round knockout.

 Welterweight champion

-Semeleer faced the second-ranked Glory welterweight contender Alim Nabiev for the vacant Glory Welterweight Championship at Glory 82 on November 19, 2022.
+Semeleer faced the second-ranked Glory welterweight contender Alim Nabiev for the vacant Glory Welterweight Championship at Glory 82 on 19 November 2022.
 He won the fight by split decision, with three judges scoring the bout 48–47 in his favor, while the remaining two judges scored it 49–46 and 48–47 for Nabiev.

-Semeleer made his first welterweight title defense against Murthel Groenhart at Glory 85 on April 29, 2023.
+Semeleer made his first welterweight title defense against Murthel Groenhart at Glory 85 on 29 April 2023.
+He retained the title by unanimous decision, after knocking Groenhart down several times, with all five judges awarding him a 50–42 scorecard.

+Semeleer made his second title defense against the #1 ranked Glory welterweight contender Jay Overmeer at Glory: Collision 5 on 17 June 2023.
+He retained the title by unanimous decision.

+Semeleer made his third Glory Welterweight Championship defense against Anwar Ouled-Chaib at Glory 90 on 23 December 2023.
+He won the fight by a first-round knockout.

+Title loss

+Semeleer made his fourth Glory Welterweight Championship defense against Chico Kwasi at Glory 91 on 27 April 2024.
+He lost the fight by a second-round technical knockout.

+Semeleer faced the reigning Glory Lightweight champion Tyjani Beztati in a welterweight bout at Glory 93 on 20 July 2024.
+He lost the fight by unanimous decision.